 This program is open to juniors and seniors in good academic and social standing who have a minimum GPA of 2.75.
 (Sophomores may be considered in exceptional cases).
-Students must have completed a minimum of one year of collegelevel French and must obtain at least a 3.0 in French.
+Students must have completed a minimum of one year of collegelevel French or equivalent before departure and must have at least a 3.0 in French.
 Exchange opportunities depend on the availability of slots at the host institution.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

 Students are housed in on-campus university residences alongside Québecois and other international students, providing an excellent opportunity to further develop language skills.
 The residences have common kitchen facilities where students may prepare their own meals or they may choose to have meals in various restaurants located around the campus.

 The program at Laval is not a “study abroad program” in the traditional sense in that HWS students will be directly enrolled at the university.
 While there will not be excursions designed specifically for HWS students, staff at Laval can assist those planning their own travel.
 In addition, the university has an extremely active student union and international student office which plan a variety of educational and cultural activities in which all students are invited to participate (fees will vary).
 Independent and self-starting students will have a multitude of opportunities to immerse themselves in the local culture and to explore the province of Quebec and beyond.